Azathothas/Stars/README.md

 - [s0md3v/Smap](https://github.com/s0md3v/Smap) – a drop-in replacement for Nmap powered by shodan.io
 - [rverton/webanalyze](https://github.com/rverton/webanalyze) – Port of Wappalyzer (uncovers technologies used on websites) to automate mass scanning.
 - [projectdiscovery/uncover](https://github.com/projectdiscovery/uncover) – Quickly discover exposed hosts on the internet using multiple search engines.
-- [glitchedgitz/cook](https://github.com/glitchedgitz/cook) – The Wordlist Framework to fullfill your kinks with your wordlists.
+- [glitchedgitz/cook](https://github.com/glitchedgitz/cook) – A wordlist framework to fullfill your kinks with your wordlists.
 For security researchers, bug bounty and hackers.
 - [projectdiscovery/notify](https://github.com/projectdiscovery/notify) – Notify is a Go-based assistance package that enables you to stream the output of several tools (or read from a file) and publish it to a variety of supported platforms.

 <div id="html"></div>